 Frequently Asked Questions

-What is managed WordPress hosting?
+What exactly is "Managed" WordPress hosting?

-Is free WordPress hosting a good idea?
+Is free WordPress hosting a scam?

 Ready to Choose Your WordPress Host?